IBM/exported-tests/CONTRIBUTING.md

 * Break large changes into a logical series of smaller patches, which are easy to understand individually and combine to solve a broader issue
 * Label PRs with appropriate pull request labels to indicate status for maintainers

-Note: if your pull request isn't getting enough attention, you can use the team channel or contact the maintainer on Slack to find a reviewer
+Note: if your pull request isn't getting enough attention, you can contact the maintainer to find a reviewer

 ### Testing